 The progression of consequences serves as recommended guidelines.
 Consequences may be modified by the administrator due to the severity or nature of the incident.

-CONTROLLED/ILLEGAL/LOOK-ALIKE SUBSTANCES (INCLUDING ALCOHOL), OR DRUG PARAPHERNALIA completed, police referral.
+CONTROLLED/ILLEGAL/LOOK-ALIKE SUBSTANCES (INCLUDING ALCOHOL), OR DRUG PARAPHERNALIA

 Possession and/or Use of a Controlled, Illegal, Synthetic, or Look-Alike Substance (including alcohol), Edibles or Drug Paraphernalia; Misuse of Legal Substances